Sheltered Market Program

 - Support Services, or

-Eligibility for each contract will be determined according to the findings of the City's Disparity Study, published in February 2021.
-Only groups for whom there is a demonstrable disparity between their utilization in City contracting and their availability will be eligible to bid on SMP contracts.
+Eligibility for each contract is determined according to the findings of the City's Disparity Study, published in February 2021.
+Only groups for whom there is a demonstrable disparity between their utilization in City contracting and their availability will be eligible to bid on or submit proposals for SMP contracts.
 These eligibility criteria will be determined and announced for each contract independently.
-Check this page to find helpful information about each of the six SMP contracts as they are announced.
+Check this page to find helpful information about SMP contracts as they are announced.

 All businesses who wish to compete for SMP contracts must be certified through the City's Business Certification Program.
 If you're not already certified as an MBE, WBE, SLBE, or Veteran-owned business, follow the link below.
 We have a step-by-step guide to submitting a certification application online or by mail or email.